choderalab/perses/docker/README.md

 ```
 Note: `perses` currently works best on a single GPU.
 See the documentation [here](https://docs.docker.com/config/containers/resource_constraints/#access-an-nvidia-gpu) for how to specify a single GPU on a multi-GPU system.

+## Cloud Support

+### Google Cloud Platform (GCP)

+On GCP, when using the image `cos-stable-89`, be sure to use the `choderalab/perses:0.9.2-cuda-11.0.3` container to ensure CUDA compatibility.